jlortiz0/ImageSort/README.md

  - Up/Down arrows - Change selection
  - Enter - Pick folder/submenu
  - D - Delete an empty folder
- - R - Open the DeDuplicator on the highlighed folder
+ - R - Open the deduplicator on the highlighed folder
- - U - Open the DeDuplicator on all folders
+ - U - Open the deduplicator on all folders except Trash
  - ESC - Close the program

 ### Image Browser